charlesinwald/dao_voting/README.md

 Make sure Ganache is running and set to the correct port (default is 8545).

 If you've changed the smart contracts, remember to compile and migrate again.

+# Further Work

+If it weren't for time constraints:
+-  The svgs would be stored using IPFS, to increase resililency and decentralization.
+-  More nuanced access control beyond owner and voter
+-  Pagination of proposals
+-  Dockerization